-Gentleman’s handshake (which also typically refers to a gentleman’s agreement, which was formalized in England), is a term used by parties (typically men) to seal a contract, agreement, or deal.
+Gentleman’s handshake (which also typically refers to a gentleman’s agreement, which was formalized in England) is a term used by parties (typically men) to seal a contract, agreement, or deal.
 The custom of handshakes began in medieval periods (when chivalry was still considered the norm); this was typically a method of one party showing the other party that they did not have any weapons on their person.
-The handshake during this period gave rise to tipping of the hat (or metal armor), which was a means of showing the person being met wasn’t going to attack or possibly harm the party which they were meeting/approaching.
+The handshake during this period gave rise to the tipping of the hat (or metal armor), which was a means of showing the person being met wasn’t going to attack or possibly harm the party which they were meeting/approaching.

 What it was intended to do -

 The gentleman’s handshake, or gentleman’s agreement as it is sometimes referred to, was a way of indicating that both parties shaking hands were engaged in a formalized agreement.
 It was a way of indicating that what one party was telling the other person was that they would complete an activity or go through with a verbal agreement that both sides were aware of.

 Why the handshake was common during this period -

 The gentleman’s handshake became a common practice because it acted as a formalized agreement between two parties, without the cumbersome paperwork, contract negotiations, and deal-making, which is typically involved in deals or contracts today.
 It didn’t come with the cumbersome drafting of documents, expensive legal fees of lawyers drawing up contract terms, and wasn’t nearly as long of a process as deal-making and contract negotiation is today.
 The handshake was also a relied-upon method of deal-making and negotiations because, during the periods in which it became formalized, a man’s word actually meant something.
 During these periods, a person’s word was more than sufficient to showcase they actually intended to follow through with a promise or agreement created by two parties (or more).